Methodology

 Age

 Age relates to the age at the start of the academic year.
 Figures are provided for individual ages and are also grouped to show HE entry by age 20, 25 and 30.
-The main focus of the publication is HE entry by age 25 as this provides a balance between the timeliness of the measure and the peak participation in HE.
+The main focus of the publication is HE entry by age 25 as this provides a balance between the timeliness of the measure and peak participation in HE.

 Region